Strength In Numbers: Four Types Of Group Therapy

 Psychoeducation groups focus on teaching one new skill at a time using an educational approach.
 The experience is likened to taking a class on specific psychological topics.

-Many of the group types featured in this list focus on building relationships and communication between the members, but not psychoeducation group therapy.
-These groups differ from other groups because there is an emphasis on the therapist leading the sessions and educating the group on specific techniques and skills.
+Many of the group types featured in this list focus on building relationships and communication between the members, but not psychoeducational group therapy.
+These groups differ from other groups because they emphasize the therapist leading the sessions and educating the group on specific techniques and skills.
 For people who feel uncomfortable sharing in front of many people, this may be a more effective approach to group therapy than traditional group psychotherapy.

 Self-help or support groups